AndyCappDev/tourboxelite/docs/DEVELOPMENT.md

 # Monitor events from TourBox
 sudo evtest
-# Select "TourBox Elite" from the list
+# Select "TourBox" from the list
 ```

 ## 📁 Project Structure